retnoayuningtias/Absurd/README.md

-# BSI
+# Absurd
-Human resources system
+Human resources system that is developed by absurd